I am trying to get enough signatures to keep my sister's murderer behind bars

 I am trying to get enough signatures to keep the man who murdered my sister in Blackpool behind bars

-But he wasn’t given a whole life term for the killing an could be out by the age of 57.

-Sasha’s devastated family, inckuding sister Katie Brett, felt that justice wasn’t done and that Minto could still be a dager to young girl when he is eventually released.
+Sasha’s devastated family, including sister Katie Brett, felt that justice wasn’t done and that Minto could still be a danger to young girls when he is eventually released.

+In an exclusive true-crime documentary, Lucinda Herbert revisits the horrifying case of Sasha Marsden’s murder, and looks at why her family are desperate for a change in the 28-day time limit.

+Watch the full programme - which is shortlisted for the Press Gazette’s British Journalism Awards 2024 - at this link.

 Families of murder victims currently only have 28-days to appeal if they think a sentence is too lenient – which Katie and her family do not think takes into consideration the grieving period.

-But while two previous petitions gathered enough signatires to get a government response - she wants to keep fighting until the law is debated in parliament.
+But while two previous petitions gathered enough signatures to get a government response - she wants to keep fighting until the law is debated in parliament.

 Horrific details of gruesome murder